Consensys/tessera/README.md

 <img src='https://github.com/QuorumEngineering/tessera/blob/master/Tessera%20Privacy%20Flow.jpeg'/>

-Each Tessera node hosts a number of key pairs and public keys are advertised over public API
+- Each Tessera node hosts a number of key pairs and public keys are advertised over public API

-Nodes can be started with just one other node information to achieve network synchronization.
+- Nodes can be started with just one other node information to achieve network synchronization.

-When a node starts up, it will reach out to every other node to share/receieve the public keys hosted.
+- When a node starts up, it will reach out to every other node to share/receieve the public keys hosted.
 The heartbeat is restablished every two minutes.
 Each node will maintain the same public key registry after synchronization and can start sending messages ot any known public key.

-When Quorum node starts up it connects to its local Tessera node using the /upcheck API.
+- When Quorum node starts up it connects to its local Tessera node using the /upcheck API and is ready to process private transactions.

-When Quorum sends transaction to its local node using /send API,
+- When Quorum sends transaction to its local node using /send API,

     1. The local node first validates the sending's public key.